-That truism explains the rise of the long scrolling: with mobile browsing overtaking desktop browsing in 2014, the popularity of small screens has urged designers to rethink their outdated “above the fold” mentality.
+That truism explains the rise of the long scrolling: with mobile browsing overtaking desktop browsing, the popularity of small screens has urged designers to rethink their outdated “above the fold” mentality.

 Long-scrolling creates plenty of new opportunities for storytelling, navigation, creative visuals, and a more immersive overall experience.
 As a result, we find several common techniques and strategies start to emerge:

 - Parallax Graphics – Borrowed from the video game industry, this strategy of moving the backgrounds at different speeds creates a 3D effect and stimulating visuals that are more enjoyable to interact with.

 - Screens as Pages – An important way to organize information on a single page, differentiating concepts into screen-sized sections, usually by changing the background, makes sites more cohesive.

 - Sticky Navigation – One of the biggest drawbacks of long scrolling is disorienting the user, so having a navigation system that always stays in the same place on the screen gives users control and security to prevent getting lost.

 - Animated Interactivity – Scroll-triggered animations add a fun level of interactivity that engages the user to a point where they enjoy scrolling regardless of content.